 If you don’t control your blood sugar, you are more likely to have these problems:

-You may have high blood pressure.
+High blood pressure.
 High blood sugar makes you more likely to have high blood pressure during your pregnancy (preeclampsia).
 This is a danger to your health that could lead to early delivery for your baby.

-You may have more infections.
+Infections.
 High blood sugar makes you more likely to have bladder, kidney, and vaginal infections.

+Trouble breathing.
 You may be uncomfortable or short of breath.
 High blood sugar can cause too much fluid around the baby (polyhydramnios).
 Your abdomen gets big and pushes on your lungs.

+Prolonged labor.
 Your delivery may be harder, and recovery may take longer.
 If your blood sugar stays too high, your baby may grow too large.
 A large baby might cause injury to you during birth.
 Or the baby may have to be delivered by cesarean section (C-section).
 This means making a cut (incision) in your abdomen and uterus.
 Needing a C-section is one of the most common risks of gestational diabetes.

 Women who have gestational diabetes are at higher risk of developing type 2 diabetes.
 To help reduce your risk, lose weight if you’re overweight.
 Be as active as you can.
 Eat more fruits and vegetables and fewer processed foods.
 And have your doctor screen you regularly for diabetes.